 Create a new directory on the remote server

 Create a new directory on the local server

 You can find all SFTP commands with a short description by executing ‘help’ or ‘?’.

 sftp> ?
 Available commands: bye Quit sftp cd path Change remote directory to 'path' chgrp grp path Change group of file 'path' to 'grp' chmod mode path Change permissions of file 'path' to 'mode' chown own path Change owner of file 'path' to 'own' df [-hi] [path] Display statistics for current directory or filesystem containing 'path' exit Quit sftp get [-Ppr] remote [local] Download file reget remote [local] Resume download file help Display this help text lcd path Change local directory to 'path' lls [ls-options [path]] Display local directory listing lmkdir path Create local directory ln [-s] oldpath newpath Link remote file (-s for symlink) lpwd Print local working directory ls [-1afhlnrSt] [path] Display remote directory listing lumask umask Set local umask to 'umask' mkdir path Create remote directory progress Toggle display of progress meter put [-Ppr] local [remote] Upload file pwd Display remote working directory quit Quit sftp rename oldpath newpath Rename remote file rm path Delete remote file rmdir path Remove remote directory symlink oldpath newpath Symlink remote file version Show SFTP version !command Execute 'command' in local shell !
 Escape to local shell ?
 Synonym for help

-Of course, you don’t have to do any Linux server management on your own if you use our Linux VPS Hosting services.
-Free Full Managed Support is included in all our VPS Hosting packages so you can simply ask our expert Linux admins to setup and configure your server.
+Of course, you don’t have to use sftp command in Linux with those examples if you use our Linux VPS Hosting services.
+Free Full Managed Support is included in all our VPS Hosting packages so you can simply ask our expert Linux admins to use SFTP commands for you.
 They are available 24×7 and will take care of your request immediately.